oneearedrabbit/ring/README.md

 ok  	kruzenshtern.org/alpaca/ring	2.142s
 ```

-I've been running the application for about a week in 2020 and I
+I've been running the application for about a week in 2020, and I
-didn't notice any visible bottlenecks.
+didn't notice any bottlenecks.
 When it falls behind (e.g.
 volume spike), it catches up momentarily.